loiseupro/input-increase-decrease-button/README.md

-# input-increase-decrease-button
+# Simple example of buttons to increase or decrease input value
-Simple example of buttons to increase or decrease input value
+Simple example of buttons to increase or decrease input value using jQuery